RichCaloggero/audio-components/README.md

 - ui-number
 - ui-boolean
 - ui-list
+- ui-text

 The currently implemented automation element is "audio-control", which modifies specified parameters of it's parent element based on mathematical functions in the time domain.
 The free variable "t" is the current time stored in the webaudio context node which contains the graph.
+They also implement several experimental automation techniques:
+- using LFO to automate a webaudio parameter node
+- random automation based on parameter range and user-specified automation interval

+Composed elements are ones which leverage other audio-component elements directly.
+They may use the UI of those elements directly, and/or add some controls of their own.
 The currently implemented composed elements are:
 - audio-reverb (based on convolver and a set of public domain impulses), and a couple gain elements
+- audio-equalizer (a graphic equalizer implemented as a set of ten audio-filter elements and some additional UI)
 - audio-xtc (crosstalk cancelation network implemented mostly in audio-components html)

 ## declarative rather than imperative